 We have four medical officers of health, each of which are doctors who have specialised in public health medicine.
 Medical officers of health are designated under the 1956 Health Act by the Director General of Health to improve, protect and promote the health of the population in their health districts.

 Medical officers of health maintain a big picture view of public health with regard to infectious disease, food safety, water for drinking and recreational use, and hazardous substances.
 A large part of their work is to ensure public health issues are managed in accordance with legislation and scientific evidence.
 They also provide public health expert advice and advocacy in the areas of environmental health, communicable disease, and harm reduction.

-RPH also has two medical officers: Dr Dilip Das and Dr Jonathan Kennedy who work in managing tuberculosis, surveillance and quality.
+RPH also has a medical officer, Dr Dilip Das, who works in managing tuberculosis.

 |Dr Annette Nesdale||Dr Stephen Palmer||Dr Jill McKenzie||Dr Craig Thornley|